Code of Ethics for Senior Financial Officers Policy

 - Promptly report to the Audit Committee evidence of any material violation of any law, rule or regulation applicable to the Bank by the Bank or by any of its employees or agents; and

 - Promptly report violations of this Code to the Audit Committee.

 7. Compliance and enforcement

 Each Senior Financial Officer must annually certify compliance with the principles and practices established within this Code of Ethics.
-The Vice President, Human Resources will maintain the signed certifications and immediately notify the Audit Committee of any exclusions or exceptions within the certifications.
+The First Vice President, Human Resources will maintain the signed certifications which may include electronic signatures within the learning management system and immediately notify the Audit Committee of any exclusions or exceptions within the certifications.

 8. Exception to policy